Forms of Security

 The Loan agreement entered into with Arts Tasmania is a registrable interest and a caveat can be lodged against property to serve as security against that Loan.
 It is not a mortgage; it is a note on a certificate of title that indicates someone other than the owner has an interest in the property which will prevent transfer in title until any claim has been determined.

 A caveat is drawn up and registered for Arts Tasmania by the Crown Solicitor.
 Charges for this process are incurred by the applicant.
-They can range from $200 to $500.

 Personal Property Security Interest